1958 Formula One season

 Four drivers died during the season: American Pat O'Connor during the Indianapolis 500, Italian Luigi Musso (Ferrari) during the French Grand Prix, his British teammate Peter Collins during the German Grand Prix, and Brit Stuart Lewis-Evans (Vanwall) during the Moroccan Grand Prix.
 After Collins' accident, Hawthorn had decided to retire from racing at the end of the season.
 So he did, but then was killed in a road accident three months later.

 Since the early 1900s, Grand Prix racing had been dominated by front-engined cars, but this was the last championship to be won by one.
-From on, mid-engined cars, with their better road holding, increased driving comfort, lighter weight, and ease on tires and mechanical components (particularly brakes), would have the upper hand.
+In single seaters, the driver either has to sit on top of the drive shaft, or next to an asymmetric drive train.
+Even though Porsche-designed Auto Union Silver Arrows had successfully demonstrated the Rear mid-engine, rear-wheel-drive layout in the 1930s, and some of the Porsche 550 sportscars that had been introduced in 1953 even ran competitively as Formula Two in the 1957 German Grand Prix, no F1 driver was put in front of his engine until the Bugatti Type 251 showed up in 1956.
+From on, mid-engined cars, with their better road holding, increased driving comfort, lighter weight, and ease on tyres and mechanical components (particularly brakes), would have the upper hand.

 Teams and drivers

 The following teams and drivers competed in the 1958 FIA World Championship.